Offender SupervisionGlossary of Terms

 - Establish ongoing oversight through the formation of the Sentencing Reform Oversight Committee (SROC) which is tasked with reviewing the implementation of the recommendations made by the Sentencing Reform Commission.
 The SROC also reviews the various reports and plans as required by the SRA in addition to continuous evaluation of criminal justice reforms.

-As an agency, the South Carolina Department of Probation, Parole and Pardon services continues to demonstrate remarkable progress in the implementation of evidence-influenced correctional practices to reduce offender recidivism.
-Much like other community corrections agencies faced with the pressure to do more with less, the Department is committed to the use of innovative, cost-effective strategies prove to reduce new crime and new victimization in South Carolina.
+As an agency, the South Carolina Department of Probation, Parole and Pardon Services continues to demonstrate remarkable progress in the implementation of evidence-influenced correctional practices to reduce offender recidivism.
+Much like other community corrections agencies faced with the pressure to do more with less, the Department is committed to the use of innovative, cost-effective strategies proven to reduce new crime and new victimization in South Carolina.